What is Intelligent Character Recognition?

 How Does ICR Recognize Proper Nouns and Other Important Words?

 If you need to recognize important words that are not in a lexicon of common words, this is where intelligent character recognition really shines.
-There are two easy ways to identify incorrect characters:

-1. The easiest way is to import custom lexicons for words related to your organization or industry.
 You may have medical terms or even customer / company information that you need to match against.
-Using a custom lexicon will provide even better chances at finding the right match.
+Using a custom lexicon will provide even better chances at finding the right match. - Another method for improving OCR character accuracy is something called “fuzzy matching.”
+Fuzzy matching is a method of providing weighted thresholds to characters and allowing the software to substitute characters based on likely good replacements.

-Out-of-the-box OCR like Transym, Tesseract, Azure, ABBYY intelligent character recognition, and Prime all provide more accurate OCR results when combined with an advanced character recognition solution, like Grooper.
+For example, the software would be allowed to try an “o” when a “0” provides a bad result.
+Same for an “l” instead of a “1”, etc. - Out-of-the-box OCR like Transym, Tesseract, Azure, ABBYY intelligent character recognition, and Prime all provide more accurate ICR results when combined with an advanced character recognition solution, like Grooper.

 Applications of Intelligent Character Recognition